RoboForm vs 1Password: which is the best password manager?

 Both RoboForm and 1Password bring their A-game regarding encryption, opting for top-grade 256-bit AES encryption.
 This is one of the most secure encryption methods out there.

-Likewise, 1Password review has shown that it guards your data with 256-bit AES encryption and PBKDF2 password hashing.
+Likewise, the comprehensive 1Password review has shown that the provider guards your data with 256-bit AES encryption and PBKDF2 password hashing.
 And, of course, its end-to-end encryption makes it impossible for someone to intercept or access your data without authorization.

 To top it all off, you also get a 128-bit Secret Key, which is used in combination with the account password to protect your data.
 With its 128 bits of entropy, your account password is virtually unguessable.